swthompson12/twitter_ebooks/README.md

 - ch to the ebooks folder and run:
   - `python process.py tweetfile.txt`
 - This removes the timestamps, direct replies, retweets, blank lines, and fixes some HTML entities that greptweets leaves in.
+- Alternatively, if your friends download their Twitter archives and send them to you, use process_csv.py instead.

 ###CREATE APP